 - Can you identify the butterflies you spot?
 Note their size and shape, the colors and patterns on their wings, and how they fly.
 Then use a field guide to search for their names.
 You could also go online to butterfliesandmoths.org for lots of helpful information.

 - Can you get close enough to watch a butterfly's long tongue unroll?
 Can you use a magnifying glass to see the tiny scales that cover its wings.

 - Observe leaves for tiny eggs and check back to discover caterpillar growth.
 Milkweed leaves with bites taken out is a first clue for finding caterpillars!

 Here are some ideas for children to make the most of their butterfly garden habitat!

 Note: Remind children to always wash their hands after working and playing in the garden and not to eat or taste plants outside of the vegetable garden.

 Other Helpful Resources for Gardening with Kids

-Check out NWF's Activity Finder for more activity ideas to help you connect with nature.
+Check out our Kids Gardening for Wildlife page for more activity ideas to help you connect with nature.
 Use our Activity Finder to get the most out of your time to play outdoors, watch wildlife, and discover the wonder of nature.